PhilomathesInc/demo-deployments/simple-vm/README.md

 - [x] To create the target infrastructure using Terraform
 - [x] The configuration of the server and application will be done via Ansible
-- [ ] To deploy web applications to a Linux VM via GitHub Actions
-- [ ] To setup DNS for the target using Terraform
+- [x] To setup DNS for the target using Terraform

 ## Details :memo: